VeRCYe Pipeline Inputs Documentation

 Purpose

 Each region and timepoint requires an APSIMX template (regionname_template.apsimx).
 This file defines crop and soil and other parameters for APSIM.
-The dates (Models.Clock) in the APSIM file must align with the simulation dates set in snakemake_config.yaml!
+The dates (Models.Clock) in the APSIM file must align with the simulation dates set in config.yaml!
 This is often the only change that needs to be applied for using the same APSIM files for different years.

 cd path/to/apsim_simulation_20240607/2021/T-0 # Path where regions exist (e.g., from above shapefile conversion)